Portraits of Frederick the Great: Paintings and etchings

 The death mask of him, taken by John Eckstein on 17 August 1786, demonstrates precisely what had led the king to his conviction that he was extremely ugly: Frederick had a prominently hooked nose and little else to make him look handsome.
 This aquiline nose is not depicted in the official painted portraits.
 However, it is to be seen in a toned-down form in a print by Johann Georg Wille (1757) and in a bust by Bartolomeo Cavaceppi (completed in 1770).
 In her analysis of Frederick busts and statues, Saskia Hüneke also noticed that nearly all of them depict the nose in a relatively straight line.
 "In comparison, the wax pouring from the original form of the death mask does not show this line, so that it is more an ideal of the ancient Greek profile".

-Only one artist seems to have shown the Prussian king as he really was, namely with an extremely clear aquiline nose and playing the flute in front of a symbol of homosexuality: William Hogarth in scene 4 of his satirical series Marriage A-la-Mode.
-The picture is entitled The Toilette and was completed in 1744.
+Only one artist seems to have shown the Prussian king as he really was, namely with an extremely clear aquiline nose and playing the flute in front of a symbol of homosexuality: the English painter William Hogarth, who depicted Frederick as such in his 1743 painting Marriage à-la-mode: 4.
+The Toilette.
 Art historian Bernd Krysmanski argues that Hogarth must have learned about Frederick's facial features from the Prussian engraver Georg Friedrich Schmidt whom he had visited in Paris in 1743 while seeking engravers for the engraved version of Marriage A-la-Mode.
 The features of the flautist depicted on the left of Hogarth's painting bear a striking resemblance to the death mask of Frederick, as does the face of the flautist in Simon François Ravenet's reversed engraving after Hogarth's painting (1745).

 In the nineteenth century, the king became a popular subject in historical paintings and prints.
 Adolph Menzel depicted events from the life of Frederick both in the wood-engravings to illustrate the Geschichte Friedrichs des Grossen by Franz Kugler and in several of his paintings, including Frederick the Great Playing the Flute at Sanssouci as the most famous work.
 In these pictures he continues to avoid representing Frederick with a crooked nose, although he must have known the death mask of the Prussian king.